-"The course provides a great insight into water treatment and allowed me to spend time doing practical work in the laboratory.
-It has reminded me about the benefits of doing academic study to help me to understand what I see during my time in work."
+"The course has reminded me about the benefits of academic study in helping me to understand what I see during my time in work."

 Water Supply and Treatment

 Delegates will acquire a conceptual understanding of the legal, health and technical aspects of treating water for drinking and industrial purposes.
 The course also introduces the principles involved in the design and selection of unit processes for a water treatment plant.